WATTx/iot-workshop/README.md

 2. Sign up for an account.

 ## That's it!
 Awesome!
 You're done.
-See you at the workshop.
+Have fun hacking.

 ### On Linux